 2. Dry Out the Paint

-3. Take It to a Recycling Center
+3. Take It to a Recycling Centre

 4. Use a Specialised Hazardous Waste Collection Service